 No. Personal items, including all electronic devices and certain items of clothing, are not allowed in the test room.
 You can see a complete list of banned items by reading the test center rules.

-How Can I Prepare for the Praxis II Health Education exam?
+How Can I Prepare for the Praxis Health Education exam?

 That’s a great question.
 We’ve broken down the answer into three parts.